0zhu/cygwin-portable/README.md

 ## Features

-- downloads and installs the latest [Cygwin](https://www.cygwin.com/) and makes it **fully portable**, so you can:
+- Downloads and installs the latest [Cygwin](https://www.cygwin.com/) and makes it **fully portable**, so you can:
   - move it to a different directory at any time
   - duplicate it by copying its folder
   - rename the folder
   - run from USB or network drive
   - use it in folders with spaces
-- downloads and installs the latest portable [ConEmu](https://conemu.github.io/)
+- Downloads and installs the latest portable [ConEmu](https://conemu.github.io/)
-- only pure base with a couple of config files to make the installtion portable, no hacks with [Cygwin](https://www.cygwin.com/)/[ConEmu](https://conemu.github.io/) code
+- Only pure base with a couple of config files to make the installtion portable, no hacks with [Cygwin](https://www.cygwin.com/)/[ConEmu](https://conemu.github.io/) code
-- the installer is flexible, you can customize the installation process per your requirements
+- The installer is flexible, you can customize the installation process per your requirements
-- can upgrade itself and its components
+- Being portable, the script can also **upgrade** itself and its components
+- Windows 7+ supported

 ## Installation